delphidabbler/gbg/README.md

 To uninstall simply delete the `.exe` file from wherever you copied it to.

-:information_source: The program does not alter your Windows installation.
+ℹ️ The program does not alter your Windows installation.
 It creates no registry entries and does not create any configuration files.

 ## Source Code